Geneva Medical College

 Geneva Medical College was founded on September 15, 1834, in Geneva, New York, as a separate department (college) of Geneva College, currently known as Hobart and William Smith Colleges.
 In 1871, the medical school was transferred to Syracuse University in Syracuse, New York.

 In 1950, State University of New York (SUNY) moved to add a medical center in Syracuse and ultimately acquired the College of Medicine from Syracuse University as a part of Governor Thomas E. Dewey's vision for Upstate New York.

-For many years the college was known as "SUNY Upstate Medical Center," until 1986, when the name was changed to "SUNY Health Science Center at Syracuse".
-The institution was renamed to State University of New York Upstate Medical University in 1999.

-On December 22, 2021, the College of Medicine was renamed the Alan and Marlene Norton College of Medicine at SUNY Upstate in recognition of a $25 million estate gift made by Alan and Marlene Norton.
-Alan Norton graduated from the College of Medicine in 1966 and then went on to complete his residency and fellowship training at the Wilmer Eye Institute of Johns Hopkins University and Massachusetts Eye and Ear.

 Founding

-The medical school was founded in 1834 by Edward Cutbush, a physician and naval surgeon who also served as the first dean for the college and professor of chemistry.
+The medical school was founded in 1834 by Edward Cutbush, a physician and naval surgeon who also served as the first dean of the college and professor of chemistry.
 He was an officer in the U.S. Navy for thirty years (from 1799 to 1829) and has been called the father of American naval medicine.

 Cutbush was the founder and first President of the Columbian Institute for the Promotion of Arts and Sciences in Washington in 1816.
 John Quincy Adams was President of the institute by 1825.
 Cutbush attended a dinner, hosted by the institute in early January 1825, where he spoke about science and discussed his hope for the future of education in the United States; "May the resources and prosperity of our country be increased by its application to agriculture, commerce, the arts, and manufactures."

-The medical school opened its doors on February 10, 1835, and later that year the first six physicians graduated.
+The medical school opened its doors on February 10, 1835, and later that year, the first six physicians graduated.

 History

-The earliest roots of the college extend back to the 1792 establishment in New Jersey of Queens Medical College, which later became Rutgers Medical College, albeit, the importance of the relation to Geneva Medical College is disputed by some.
+The earliest roots of the college extend back to the 1792 establishment in New Jersey of Queens Medical College, which later became Rutgers Medical College, the importance of the relation to Geneva Medical College is disputed by some.